00fox/Ds2vJoy/README.md

 - HidGuardian included to let the game only see the needed vJoy or ViGEm joystick
 - Multiple efficiency, like docking, insight, transparency, automatic full height, minimize & restore
 - Microsoft Edge WebView2 for internet, with automation, stay overgame (soon)
-- Simple notepad, rapid access (soon)
+- Simple notepad, rapid access

 **Opened Issues, please report bugs, problems, you're also welcome to suggest ideas or requests**